Keratoconus Treatment – What are the options?

 Many people with this eye condition get to the stage where they find their glasses no longer give them satisfactory vision.

-As a result of this, optometrists and ophthalmologists from around NSW and Australia-wide, refer patients with this eye condition to The Eye Practice for specialist contact lens fitting.
+As a result of this, optometrists and ophthalmologists from around NSW and Australia-wide, refer patients with this eye condition to The Eye Practice for expert contact lens fitting.

 We pride ourselves on restoring distorted vision, using the latest contact lens designs and materials.